BernStZi/SamplingAndEstimation/README.md

 Part 1 ([Browser](https://github.com/BernStZi/SamplingAndEstimation/blob/master/GESISsusc2015_Day1.pdf) |
 [Download](https://github.com/BernStZi/SamplingAndEstimation/raw/short/lecture/GESISsusc2015_Day1.pdf))
 covers the concept of sampling from a finite population.
-The depiction of estimation and inference is driven  **sampling design** that was used in selecting the sample. **simple random sampling** is explained as one of the most basic sampling designs.
+The depiction of estimation and inference is driven  **sampling design** that was used in selecting the sample. **Simple random sampling** is explained as one of the most basic sampling designs.
 Then **stratfication** of the surveyed population is introduced as one of the most common elements of sampling designs.

 Part 2 ([Browser](https://github.com/BernStZi/SamplingAndEstimation/blob/master/GESISsusc2015_Day2.pdf) |
 [Download](https://github.com/BernStZi/SamplingAndEstimation/raw/short/lecture/GESISsusc2015_Day2.pdf))